Latermedia/ember-cli-deploy-hooks/README.md

 Bearer authentication is also supported.
-Please refer to [request](https://github.com/request/request#http-authentication)'s docs for more details as `ember-cli-deploy-webhooks` uses `request` internally.
+Please refer to [request](https://github.com/request/request#http-authentication)'s docs for more details as `ember-cli-deploy-hooks` uses `request` internally.

 <hr/>
 **Whenever one of these properties (except `auth`) returns a _falsy_ value, the service will _not_ be